Chinese cutter Yijiangshan: History

 She was stationed in Ningbo, Zhejiang.

-In September 24, 2012, Haijian 46 was deployed in patrols near the Diaoyu islands.
+On September 24, 2012, Haijian 46 was deployed in patrols near the Diaoyu islands.

 In 2013, the CMS was merged into the newly established China Coast Guard, with Haijian 46 being renamed to Yijiangshan (一江山) with the new pennant number 2146.
 The pennant number later changed to 2102.

 Yijiangshan was deployed to the Joint Sword-2024B in October 2024.